em-foundation/em-bytes/docs/articles/002-BlueJoule.md

 !!! eighth "On a personal note"
     In some configurations, I've replaced the BLE stack supplied by the silicon vendor with one of my own design written in [EM&bull;Script](https://docs.emscript.openem.org) &ndash; a novel programming platform which targets resource-constrained MCUs.

-    By optimizing both code size and execution time, we can potentially _improve_&thinsp; overall energy efficiency.&thinsp; **EM&bull;erald** scores of 52.91 and 316.70 turned in by the [`ti-23-lp/emscript-2V2`](https://github.com/em-foundation/BlueJoule/blob/main/captures/ppk2/ti-23-lp/emscript-2V2/ABOUT.md) capture should peak your interest &ndash; and will receive more attention in future articles.
+    By optimizing both code size and execution time, we can potentially _improve_&thinsp; overall energy efficiency.&thinsp; **EM&bull;erald** scores of 43.12 and 280.50 turned in by this [`ti-23-lp/emscript-2V2`](https://github.com/em-foundation/BlueJoule/blob/main/captures/ti-23-lp/emscript-2V2-J/ABOUT.md) capture should peak your interest &ndash; and will receive more attention in future articles.

 ## Helping the cause